“It’s a scientific fact that you need to eat breakfast every morning to lose weight.”

 “You shouldn’t skip meals, it’s not healthy.
 You have to eat six small meals every day.”

-Here’s what I’ve learned with some insights that may be useful for you.
-But, first, let’s briefly cover what intermittent fasting means.
+Here are eleven good and bad lessons I’ve learned from intermittent fasting, with some insights that may be useful for you.

 Good and Bad Lessons from 4 years of Intermittent Fasting